JetForMe/RepositionableViews/README.md

 ![](assets/Reposition.gif)

 Dragging and selection has been refined a bit.
+You can bring items to front or send them to back.

 It should work like this: